Lorentz-violating modifications to particle dynamics, thermodynamics and vacuum energy in bumblebee gravity: Interparticle potential

 \section{Interparticle potential}

 The interaction energy between particles is determined by first identifying the propagation properties of the underlying field.
 The starting point is the dispersion relation implied by Eq.~(\ref{hamiltonian}), which fixes the analytic behavior of the propagator.
 Once this structure is specified, the interparticle potential emerges from the pole contributions of the Green’s function, since these singularities control the spatial dependence of the interaction.
 This procedure yields the explicit form of $V(r)$ without assuming it beforehand and applies equally to excitations with zero mass and to modes with nonvanishing mass.
-The construction is completed by expressing the propagator in a representation that makes the pole structure manifest \ie G(p) = \frac{1}{m^{2} \mathrm{A}(r) - \mathrm{A}(r)\mathrm{B}(r) p^{2}} = \frac{1}{\alpha(r)^{2} + \beta(r)^{2}}. \fe Introducing the radial functions $\alpha(r)^2 = m^2 \mathrm{A}(r)$ and $\beta(r)^2 = -,\mathrm{A}(r)\mathrm{B}(r),p^2$, the interaction potential is constructed from the Green function by changing its representation.
+The construction is completed by expressing the propagator in a representation that makes the pole structure manifest \ie G(p) = \frac{1}{m^{2} \mathrm{A}(r) {+} \mathrm{A}(r)\mathrm{B}(r) p^{2}} = \frac{1}{\alpha(r)^{2} + \beta(r)^{2}}. \fe Introducing the radial functions $\alpha(r)^2 = m^2 \mathrm{A}(r)$ and $\beta(r)^2 = \mathrm{A}(r)\mathrm{B}(r)\,p^2$, the interaction potential is constructed from the Green function by changing its representation.
 The propagator is first written in momentum space and then mapped to configuration space through a Fourier transform.
 This operation transfers the momentum dependence into an explicit radial dependence, from which the interparticle potential $V(r)$ follows directly.
 Carrying out this procedure leads to the expression reported below, in agreement with standard integral representations and previously established results \cite{blackledge2005digital,gradshteyn2014table,filho2025modified,filho2025particlemotion}: \ie

-\fe The above result shows that, for the massive case ($m>0$), the interparticle potential remains confined within the black hole—at least within the assumptions adopted in this work.
-A similar behavior was recently reported for the Kalb--Ramond black hole in Ref.~\cite{filho2025particlemotion}.
-It is also worth noting that, if one were to consider $r - 2M > 0$ instead, the exponential term would acquire an imaginary component, leading to potentially nonphysical results.
+\fe The above result shows that, for the massive case ($m>0$), the interparticle potential remains confined {outside} the black hole—at least within the assumptions adopted in this work.
+It is also worth noting that, if one were to consider $r - 2M {<} 0$ instead, the exponential term would acquire an imaginary component, leading to potentially nonphysical results.
 Nevertheless, in the massless case ($m=0$), the corresponding interparticle potential $V_{0}(r)$ does not exhibit this behavior, as we shall see below.
-In other words, a well--defined positive value persists outside the black hole.
+In other words, a well--defined positive value persists outside the black hole{, in agreement with the analysis of $V(r)$}.

 In the considered black hole scenario, the spacetime curvature induces an effective interaction that combines features of Coulomb and Yukawa potentials when massive particles are involved.
 The overall intensity of this mixed interaction is regulated by the Lorentz--violating parameter $\lambda$, which acts as a coupling measure.
 Notably, the resulting potential $V(r)$ approaches zero at both extremes of the radial coordinate, fulfilling the asymptotic conditions $V(r \to 0) = 0$ and $V(r \to \infty) = 0$.